 Addiction Leads to Emotional Issues and Grief

 Even if family dynamics remain relatively unchanged, emotional strife is unlikely to be absent from a home where addiction is at play.
-Substance abuse can foster a variety of emotional issues in the person dealing with addiction — including extreme anger, despondency and depression, and paranoia and anxiety.
+Substance abuse can foster various emotional issues in the person dealing with addiction — including extreme anger, despondency and depression, and paranoia and anxiety.

 And when one member of a household or tightly knit social circle is dealing with such emotional extremes, everyone else tends to be impacted too.
 Loved ones may feel: